Lindsay-Needs-Sleep/mocha/docs/index.md

 ### XUnit

-The `xunit` reporter is also available.
+The "xunit" reporter is also available.
 It outputs an XUnit-compatible XML document, often applicable in CI servers.

 By default, it will output to the console.
 To write directly to a file, use `--reporter-options output=filename.xml`.